CodingMakoto/Raijin/README.md

 ⚠️ **STILL IN DEVELOPMENT, NOT FINISHED YET**

-⚠️ I'm a Young Student Developer that create this by himself for fun so my code work but can be a lot different about what real dev do and not optimized at all !
+⚠️ DISCLAIMER : I'm a Student Developer that create this by himself for fun.
+My code work but can be a lot different about what real dev do and not optimized at all.